Writing on the Bean - Morenci student writings

 Bean Creek

 Stonefly larva: The day we went to Bean Creek we found a giant stonefly larva.
+It was a vivid dark yellow and black.
+It had long transparent legs.

-Caddisfly larvae: When we found the big rocks there were little transparent
+Caddisfly larvae: When we found the big rocks there were little transparent green-tinted worms.
+They would simply inch along any surface.
+They were roughly an inch long with tiny sucker cups.

-worms.
+Aquatic worms: One of the more fascinating creatures I saw were the aquatic worms.
 They were long and skinny.
 Its eyes were very big compared to the body.
+It would use its tail to propel itself through the water.

-walk and crawl slowly or they could propel themselves down the river at amazingly
+Crayfish: One of the fastest animals I discovered was the crayfish.
+They could walk and crawl slowly or they could propel themselves down the river at amazingly high speeds.

 --David Gautz